NaturalGIS/mapping_ecosystem_services/README.md

 Bash scripts main developer: Giovanni Manghi (NaturalGIS)

-**Description:**
+## Description

 "*Mapping Biocontrol Ecosystem Services*" are a QGIS plugin and set of scripts that were conceived by J. Tiago Marques; Nuno Faria; Rui Lourenço; Amália Oliveira; Pedro F. Pereira; Joana Silva; João E. Rabaça; Teresa Pinto-Correia; Diogo Figueiredo; António Mira at the University of Évora (Portugal) to map the biocontrol services that species occuring in natural and semi-natural habitats provide to agricultural areas.
 It calculates the overall biocontrol services provided by the natural habitat patches within a determined distance from the agricultural area.
 The biocontrol services provided can be distance weighted by a linear or a half-normal decay function.

-**What it does:**
+## Goal

-This plugin aims to compute the value that natural habitats and semi-natural land use patches provide to neighbouring agricultural areas (the distance is user defined).
+This QGIS plugin and the scripts aim to compute the value that natural habitats and semi-natural land use patches provide to neighbouring agricultural areas (the distance is user defined).

 <img src="https://github.com/NaturalGIS/mapping_ecosystem_services/blob/master/img/analysis.png">

-Example from the image above:
+Example from the above image:

 3.1 and 3.2 are classes of patches with a natural land use.
 2.4 is a class of patches with a agricultural land use.